-Further, on Conversion of C Shares, any dilution resulting from the issue of C Shares may increase or decrease depending on the Conversion Ratio used for such Conversion.
+The above calculation assumes that if any classes of C Shares are issued on Subsequent Placings, each of the relevant Conversion Ratios will be 1:1.
+It should be noted that, however, on Conversion of any class of C Shares, any dilution resulting from the issue of C Shares may increase or decrease depending on the actual Conversion Ratio used for such Conversion.

-3.2 Placing Price and expenses of Subsequent Placings
+4.2 Placing Price and expenses of Subsequent Placings